PhpGt/StyleGuide/README.md

 Individual developers and teams are likely to have their own strong views on certain coding styles, so this set of documents should be seen as **a guide, not a rulebook**.
 That being said, everything that is documented here is the preference of core developers, so please consider the points within before submitting pull requests.

-The intent of this document is to help guide the style of code contributions to maintain a consistent style throughout repositories, and to define and justify the decisions made within; some preferences of this styleguide are substantionally different and in some areas unorthodox.
-Fore a more mainstream and widely adopted styleguide, please see [PHP Framework Iterop Group's PSR-2][psr2].
+The intent of this document is to help guide the style of code contributions to maintain a consistent style throughout repositories, and to define and justify the decisions made within; some preferences of this styleguide are substantially different and in some areas unorthodox.
+For a more mainstream and widely adopted styleguide, please see [PHP Framework Interop Group's PSR-2][psr2].

 [psr2]: http://www.php-fig.org/psr/psr-2/